moliver28/research-handbook/content/job-families/sales/customer-success-management.md

 Additionally, our team serves as liaisons between the customer and the GitLab ecosystem, streamlining collaboration with Product Management, Engineering, Sales, Professional Services, and others.
 [CSM handbook](/handbook/customer-success/csm).

-The Customer Success Management(CSM) team at GitLab is expected to serve and operate in the following ways and have product and domain expertise.
+The Customer Success Manager(CSM) role at GitLab is expected to serve and operate in the following ways and have product and domain expertise.
 The depth of knowledge in each area will progress within the CSM career ladder.

 ## Consultative/Customer Management Knowledge